marmelab/react-admin/docs/Tutorial.md

 ## Using an API As Data Source

-React-admin runs in the browser, and fetches data from an APIs.
+React-admin runs in the browser, and fetches data from an API.

 We'll be using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a fake REST API designed for testing and prototyping, as the datasource for the application.
 Here is what it looks like: